International Trade Finance: Types, Benefits & How It Works

 Whether you are running a small or big business, you always look for ways to expand your business’s export and want buyers to import your product first.
 Here, when trade finance comes into the scenario making it easy to run an international business smoothly around the different corners of the world.
 But what is financing of foreign trade or International trade and finance and how does it help importers & exporters?
 Let’s find out:

 What Is International Trade Finance?

-Trade finance is the financial help provided by banks or financial institutions in the field of international trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
+Global trade finance instruments are simply the financial help provided by banks or financial institutions in the field of international trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
 It bridges the gap between importers & exporters by adding a third party and covers activities like issuance of letter of credit, lending or forfaiting, etc.

 The parties involved are: